 Finally, by overlaying your customer journey map with your internal process map you can see where the two are misaligned.
 You are then in a position to redesign your sales and marketing process to optimise customer experience and sales force effectiveness.

 By doing this redesign prior to CRM selection you are able to define your requirements more precisely.
-You also take advantage of the flux of the transition process to change ingrained ways of working before new behaviors get established.
+You also take advantage of the flux of the transition process to change ingrained ways of working before new behaviours get established.

 4. Decide the key metrics to track

 You have now mapped your customers' actual journey and your existing processes and aligned the two to optimise customer experience and sales force effectiveness.
 The next step is to identify the key metrics you require to monitor progress toward your business goals, as well as the relevant data points you will need to capture.

 One major advantage of powerful new CRM tools is their potential to help you make the quantum shift from reviewing only backward-looking performance measures to also tracking forward-looking leading indicators.

 The advantage of tracking leading indicators for the sales and marketing organisation is their ability to flag up potential misses whilst you still have sufficient time to take corrective action and achieve your goals.
 By reviewing leading indicators your team's energy shifts from justifying past failures and towards overcoming obstacles to your goals.

 There are literally hundreds of potential sales and marketing metrics you can track, therefore clearly linking your earlier identified goals (or Key Result Areas) to the relevant Key Performance Indicators (KPIs) is critical.
 Once the KPIs are defined, the task is to identify the correct leading indicators that can then be tracked and visualised in your CRM's dashboard.